 KIMBERLEY SELDON: Lamp shades and how to customize them to improve the living environment.

 LAMPS PLUS: What are your favorite pieces from Lamps Plus?

-KIMBERLEY SELDON: I love the Currey and Company Dante Blue Table Lamp, the Vertigo Small Pendant Light, and the Robert Abbey Odelia Night Light White Glass Table Lamp.
+KIMBERLEY SELDON: I love the Currey and Company Dante Blue Table Lamp (no longer available,) the Vertigo Small Pendant Light, and the Robert Abbey Odelia Night Light White Glass Table Lamp (no longer available.)

 Thanks, Kimberley!
 To learn more about Kimberley and her work please visit her websites: Kimberley Seldon Design Group and Business of Design